crisboarna/terraform-aws-lambda-invoke/README.md

 - Full configuration exposure while abstracting S3 and IAM permission handling

 **NOTE**

+This module is created with full customization by user.
+Can use either local filename path `lambda_file_name` or remote S3 bucket configuration.

+**Must** use either the local filename or S3 option as they are mutually exclusive.

 I have tried to allow Lambda to call various types of services with differing actions by making `lambda_policy_arn_list` and `lambda_policy_action_list` to be lists of lists or maps but code became very complex and non-functional due to current Terraform limitations:
  - Modules do not accept `count` parameter